Chizzy-codes/NBA_Players_Project_Fullstack_Datascience/README.md

 ## Machine Learning
-I also developed an outlier detection machine learning model to identify outlier players present in the database (Jupyter Notebook nbviewer link: https://nbviewer.jupyter.org/github/Chizzy-codes/NBA_Players_Project_Fullstack_Datascience/blob/master/jupyter_notebook/project_notebook.ipynb)
+I also developed an outlier detection machine learning model to identify outlier players present in the database.
+I was also able to successfully predict the NBA Top Players.
+Out of my top 3 predictions, two of the players Nikola Jokic and Giannis Antetokounmpo took home awards at the end of the season.
+(Jupyter Notebook nbviewer link: https://nbviewer.jupyter.org/github/Chizzy-codes/NBA_Players_Project_Fullstack_Datascience/blob/master/jupyter_notebook/project_notebook.ipynb)

 ## DATA PRODUCT